 These savory hassle-free, gluten-free low-carb muffins are soft, flavorful and they will be gone very soon once you bake them.
 You’ll see.

-Tips for making the muffins
+Tips for making the Savory Cheddar Cheese Muffins

 Everything is easy and simple here, so just grab the stuff and bake yourself the highlight of the day.
 Or breakfast.